Self-similar real trees defined as fixed-points and their geometric properties: Main results

-The assertion concerning the Brownian continuum random tree (in the unrooted set-up and using a slightly different definition of continuum trees) in Corollary~\ref{coro1} is the main result in \cite{albgol2015}.
+The assertion concerning the Brownian CRT (in the unrooted set-up and using a slightly different definition of continuum trees) in Corollary~\ref{coro1} is the main result in \cite{albgol2015}.
 Similarly, the claim for the process $\sZ$ in Corollary~\ref{cor:uni} has already been given in \cite{BrSu2013a} in the space $\Co$ under additional moment assumptions.
 In terms of processes, we have the following

 \begin{cor} Up to a multiplicative constant, we have (uniqueness being understood in the sense of distributions): \begin{compactenum}[(a)] \item The Brownian excursion $\mathbf e$ is the unique continuous excursion satisfying \eqref{eqe}. \item The process $\sZ$ is the unique continuous excursion satisfying \eqref{eqZ}. \item The process $\sH$ is the unique continuous excursion satisfying \eqref{eqH}. \end{compactenum} \end{cor}